openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A *conditional-and* expression is always of type *boolean*.

 Each operand of the *conditional-and* operator must be of type *boolean*, or *Boolean*.
 Otherwise, a compile-time error occurs.

 The left-hand operand expression is first evaluated at runtime.
-If the result is of the *Boolean* type, then the unboxing conversion (see :ref:`Primitive Types Conversions`) is performed as follows:
+If the result is of type *Boolean*, then the unboxing conversion (see :ref:`Primitive Types Conversions`) is performed as follows:

 -  If the resultant value is *false*, then the value of the *conditional-and*